Jiehua: “Landscapes”《山水》by Jiao Bingzhen 焦秉贞

-Jiao Bingzhen, born in Jining, Shandong, was a Qing dynasty painter, holding a role in art history by being the first Qing dynasty artist to integrate traditional Chinese jiehua painting with Western painting elements.
-Jiao Bingzhen was a polymath, excelling as both a painter and a scientist.
-He possesed a strong understanding of Western art and mathematical principles.
-His modern artistic approach combined the distinct features of jiehua, such as tilting, single built-in aerial perspective, and careful brushwork combined with intricate detail, with Western techniques, integrating distant horizons and spatial perspective into his works, as seen in Landscapes.
-Jiao's modern fusion showcases the matured evolution of jiehua in the Qing dynasty before the art form’s collapse into obscurity with the fall of imperial China.
+Jiao Bingzhen, born in Jining, Shandong, was a Qing dynasty painter, known for being the first Qing dynasty artist to integrate traditional Chinese jiehua painting with Western painting elements.
+Bingzhen was a polymath, excelling as both a painter and a scientist.
+His artistic approach combined tilting, single built-in aerial perspective, and careful brushwork with Western techniques, integrating distant horizons and spatial perspective into his works.
+This can be seen in Landscapes.
+Bingzhen's fusion showcases the another evolution of jiehua in the Qing dynasty before the art form’s collapse into obscurity with the fall of imperial China.